How to book hunting blocks on Rakiura/Stewart Island

 After the administration fee has been paid, we will email your confirmation documents to complete.

 You will need to return the completed form with details of the hunters, their firearms licence numbers as well as non-hunters, along with details of transport to/from the block.
 The form needs to be returned two months before the booking start date.
 Failure to do this will result in cancellation of the booking.

-Hut fees must also be finalised two months prior to your trip.
+Hut fees must also be finalised two months prior to your trip, after you have returned the party details.
 Relevant fees will depend on what type of hut is on the block you have booked.
 Information will be provided via email communication, unless you have requested otherwise.